Austrian voters reject liberal pro-EU status quo

 Frontrunner for new SPO head in such an event would be current defence minister, Hans-Peter Doskozil who rose to prominence as the no-nonsense chief of police of Austria's eastern federal state of Burgenland during the height of the 2015 refugee crisis.

-He is the protege of an advocate of a more right-wing SPO line, the governor of the Burgenland, Hans Niessl, who already rules there in coalition with the FPO.
+He is the protege Hans Niessl, an advocate of a more right-wing SPO line and the governor of Burgenland, where he rules in coalition with the FPO.

-A final, if less likely, option, if the SPO stays second, is a deal with the FPO, but the party would need to overcome stiff resistance from its left wing, embodied by larger-than-life Vienna mayor Michael Haeupl.
+A final, if less likely, option, if the SPO stays second, is a deal with the FPO, but the party would need to overcome stiff resistance from its left wing, embodied by Vienna mayor Michael Haeupl.

 Headache for Brussels